Wondering how to make your own scrub using ingredients from your kitchen? Check out how I make a DIY lemon and baking soda scrub at home.

 - Small bowl, stirring spoon, and measuring spoons

-Step #1: First I mix 1/2 tbsp lemon juice with 1 tbsp baking soda.
+Step 1: First I mix 1/2 tbsp lemon juice with 1 tbsp baking soda.
 It will fizz.
 I stir until it becomes a paste.

-Step #3: Finally, I stir well and apply.
-I put a layer on my dry face, let it sit for about 30 seconds, add a bit of warm water and scrub into my skin for another 30 seconds, and then wash off.
+Step 3: Finally, I stir well and apply.
+I put a layer on my dry face, let it sit for about 1 minute, add a bit of warm water and scrub into my skin for another 1 minute, and then wash off.

-Remember: Over-exfoliating will irritate the skin.
+Note: I find it’s easier to make a new mixture each time I want to use this scrub.
+Remember that over-exfoliating will irritate the skin.
 Most store-bought exfoliants recommend exfoliating once or twice per week.
 And I always apply extra sunscreen if I’m going outside after using citric acid on my skin!